tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 lockdown:

-> A YANG leaf that when set indicates the existing path should not be reoptimized after a failure on any of its traversed links.
+> A YANG leaf that when set indicates the existing path should not
+> be globally repaired or reoptimized.

 path-scope:

-> A YANG leaf that specifies the path scope if segment or an end-to-end path.
+> A YANG leaf that specifies whether the path is a segment or an end-to-end path.

 preference:

-> A YANG leaf that specifies the preference for the path.
-The lower the number higher the preference.
+> A YANG leaf that specifies the preference for the path, used to choose between paths in a list.
+The lower the number, the higher the preference.
+Paths with the same preference are treated as equal and other methods are used to choose between them.

 k-requested-paths: